restropiajr/PlayValorant/README.md

 - User can click to view the details of agents.
 - User can click to view the details of weapons.
 - User can click to view the details of maps.
-- User can view purchasable skins from the in-game shop.
+- User can click to view purchasable skins from the in-game shop.
 - User can search skins by specific weapon or skin name.

 ## Stretch Features